Tdaycode/clipboardassessment/cbh-take-home-project/Ticket_Breakdown.md

    # Time/Effort estimates
    - Within 30 to 60 minutes
    - Validation to make sure each IDs is unique per Agent

+    # Implementation Details
+    - Prompt facilities to input custom ID for agent starting with first index of first name and last name of agent.
+    - Validate if ID already exist for another agent.
+    - If it already exist, prompt user to enter another ID
+    - If it does not exist, save agent with the ID
 2. **Saving custom IDs Per Agent**

 3. **Adding IDs to generated reports**